- Written by Dr.Mehmet Demircioglu

 I am direct about this.
 Native hair shock loss is not something I can promise will never happen, but it is something that can be planned around intelligently.

-If your native hair looks thinner after surgery, the first question is not panic or blame.
-The first question is diagnosis.
+If native hair looks thinner after surgery, start with diagnosis, not panic or blame.
 Once we know whether the issue is temporary shock loss, ongoing miniaturization, poor planning, or healing trouble, we can make a much better decision.

 During consultation, dense work between existing hairs needs caution.
-The plan should not only be judged by the best possible early photo.
-It should also be judged by what happens if the native hair sheds or continues thinning later.
+Judge the plan not only by the best possible early photo, but also by what happens if the native hair sheds or continues thinning later.

 If the plan still makes sense under that scenario, it is a stronger plan.
 If the plan depends on every fragile native hair surviving perfectly, it should become more conservative.

-A hair transplant should not be planned only for the first exciting photo.
+A hair transplant cannot be planned only for the first exciting photo.
 It needs planning for the years after surgery, when native hair, donor reserve, and expectations all meet the truth of biology.